|Official name||Republic of Rwanda|

 The RDB modelled on international best practice examples of Singapore and Costa Rica and works closely with those countries and with multilateral development organizations.

 You can obtain an Investment Certificate from RDB as long as your investment meets the required threshold of US$ 250,000 for a foreign investor and US$ 100,000 for a local or COMESA investor.
 For investment in existing projects, you remain on the original investment certificate issued for the project and the investment is captured as reinvestment.

 The RDB is required to make and communicate its decision regarding the Investment Certificate within one working day after receiving a complete application.

 |Relevant institutions||Rwanda Development Board - Investment certification|

-Investors with projects in industry, road construction, housing, tourism, water and sanitation, energy, railways and airports, fisheries, mining, agriculture and forestry are required to carry out an EIA prior to receiving a certificate of clearance from the RDB.
+If your project is in industry, road construction, housing, tourism, water and sanitation, energy, railways and airports, fisheries, mining, agriculture or forestry, you are required to carry out an EIA prior to receiving a certificate of clearance from the RDB.

 |Relevant documents||Law on protection, conservation and promotion of environment, 2005 Ministerial orders implementing the law on the environment, 2008|

 Investors cited the speed and simplicity with which they were able to register their businesses (two to three days).
 They appreciated the transparency of the system and that the rules were closely followed.
 Furthermore, they generally did not report encountering significant difficulties with obtaining the licenses necessary to establishing and maintaining their operations.
 Investors also noted that obtaining work permits did not present a challenge.

 The Rwandan population is estimated at 10.5 million, with the highest density in Africa (440 inhab/km2).
 Life expectancy at birth is 51 years.
 It is overwhelmingly rural but the urban population, currently at 18 percent is increasing at an estimated rate of 4.2 percent per year.